HetDaftary/CPP-E-COMMERCE-PROGRAM/README.md

 - Seller and Costumer codes are clients to the server and a server code will be running.
 - For now, we are using a loopback ip.
 - Port used will be 54000.
-- Data would be stored in sqlite database
+- Data would be stored in sqlite database.
+- We store data of orders in a TXT file.
 - The data passed between client and server will be in TXT FORMAT.

 ## Schema of Database